-Nearly two hundred members of the Clavering Family have now gained their John Muir Award!
+Did you know that over three hundred members of the Clavering Family have gained their John Muir Award?

 Dear parents, carers, children and other interested parties,

-John Muir might seem like a distant historical figure to some, but his message – that we all need to experience, enjoy and care for wild places – is as relevant today as it ever was.
+John Muir might seem like a distant historical figure to some, but his message – that we all need to experience, enjoy and take care of wild places – is as relevant today as it ever was.